CorruptChoco/Salty/README.md

 # Richard Bot
-*** note to self make a python richard bot file instead of .ipynb for those without jupyter notebook.
-*** also the tournament only script still needs testing since the changes.

 ## Description
 I mostly did this for fun and just to challenge myself.
 I just completed a short bootcamp that dealt with data analytics where python and other topics were touched on.
 I am NOT a professional and give no guarantees about the state or viability of my coding.